RaghadNasiaf/TENTORA/Stage_5_Project_Closure_and_Handover.md

 Replace this section after final approval with a factual summary covering:

-- What TENTORA delivered.
+- What TENTORA delivered
-- Which journeys were implemented and verified.
+- Which journeys were implemented and verified
-- Which features were partial or deferred.
+- Which features were partial or deferred
-- Where the repository and deployment are located.
+- Where the repository and deployment are located
-- Where the testing and acceptance evidence can be found.
+- Where the testing and acceptance evidence can be found
-- Whether the MVP was formally accepted and closed.
+- Whether the MVP was formally accepted and closed

 ### Current Closure Status